 Getting a flat layer to form around something curved isn't easy: Imagine trying to cover a beach ball with wrapping paper.
 Using a layer of miniscule plastic particles mixed with oil, researchers found that a single layer of particles would naturally organize itself into pleat-like structures to cover a curved surface (in this case, a water droplet) without wrinkling.
-[See the particles covering a water droplet]

 The scientists call their method an "experimental playground" that could help researchers understand the physics of curved surfaces.
 An understanding of how to smoothly coat curves is important in nano-engineering, study researcher William Irvine of the University of Chicago told LiveScience.
 For example, if you want to design nano-scale spheres that link up into complex shapes, Irvine explained, you have to coat the spheres with "directional glue."

 "Suppose you had a bunch of spheres and you wanted to glue them together," Irvine explained.
 "If you use something where if whenever any two surfaces touch, they glue together, you would either get a big mess or something that looks very tightly packed, like oranges in the supermarket."

 But if you wanted to use spheres to form a diamond shape, Irvine said, you'd need a directional bond, or one that prefers a specific orientation.

 "Taking a structure that is that small and putting directional bonds on it is very hard, unless you have a mechanism that spontaneously creates them," Irvine said.